fernandwill/capybara-dashboard/README.md

 - `JWT_SECRET`: Secret key for authentication (future use)
 - `PORT`: Application port (default: 3000)

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and test thoroughly
-4. Commit your changes: `git commit -m 'Add feature description'`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request

 ## License

 This project is private and proprietary.
 All rights reserved.

-## Support

-For issues, questions, or feature requests, please create an issue in the repository or contact the development team.

-## Changelog

-### Version 0.1.0
-- Initial release with core match and player management
-- Statistics dashboard with monthly charts
-- Dark/light theme support
-- Responsive design implementation
-- Database schema and API endpoints
-- Modal-based user interactions